sakotiya/Election_Analysis/README.md

 ## Election_Audit_Summary

-In this election we can also analyze county vise vote to each candidate , i.e how many votes were given to which candidate from the counties.
+In this election we can also analyze county vise vote to each candidate, i.e how many votes were given to which candidate from the counties.
 By modifying the script and this can help U.S congressinal to understand where there is low turnout and they can increase the campaginig for larger turnout.

-If we have data for different years , we can modify the script by comparing the data for two years and can explore percentage difference on candidate and county.
+If we have data for different years, we can modify the script by comparing the data for two years and can explore percentage difference on candidate and county.